StructifyAI/structify/docs/source/python_client/datasets.rst

 Populating Datasets from Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Sometimes, you will want to collect data from documents, such as PDFs or PNGs.
-You can use the `client.dataset.create` off of documents as well.
+You can use the `client.dataset.create` endpoint off of documents as well.

 We'll walk you through the process to uploading documents and such in the :doc:`documents` section.
-Or you can check out the tutorials at :doc:`examples/example2`.
+Or you can check out the tutorials at :doc:`source/examples/example2`.

 Adjusting Credit Usage per Populate Request